petershine/fXDKit/README.md

 Personal and Professional collection of implementations and snippets, which have been included in most of my projects, since 2012.

-Currently, this kit is undergoing evolution, by translating source from Objective-C to Swift, and adopting modern practices.
+Currently, this kit is undergoing evolution, by translating sources from Objective-C to Swift, and adopting modern practices.\
+And reorganizing to follow Swift Package standards.

 ## Installation